hot5656/hot5656.github.io/source/_posts/git-1.md

 git branch
 # see remote branch
 git branch -r
-# see local nad remote branch
+# see local and remote branch
 git branch -a
 ```